-"Accessibility" is a general term used to describe the degree of ease that something (e.g. device, service, place) can be used and enjoyed by persons with disability.
-Accessibility requires conscious planning, design and/or effort to ensure barriers are not only removed but are also, highly useable and practical for the general population.
+"Accessibility" is a general term used to describe the degree of ease that something (e.g. device, service, place) can be used and enjoyed by people with disabilities.
+Accessibility requires conscious planning, design, and effort to ensure barriers are removed, and the environment is highly useable and practical for the general population.